dotnet/fsharp/CONTRIBUTING.md

 - We expect contributors to be actively involved in quality assurance.
 - We expect contributors to be actively involved in quality assurance.
+- We expect contributors to be actively involved in quality assurance.
 - Partial, incomplete, or poorly-tested contributions will not be accepted.
 - Contributions may be put on hold according to stability, testing, and design-coherence requirements.

+#### Mimimum Bar for Code Cleanp Pull Requests

+In addition to the above, "Code Cleanup" pull requests have the following minimum requirements:

+- There must be no chance of a behavioural change, performance degradation or regression under any reasonable reading of the code in the context of the codebase as a whole.
+- Code cleanup should generally be made separate to other checkins where possible, or the parts that are cleanup should be labelled as such.
+- Code cleanup is much more likely to be accepted towards the start of a release cycle.

+#### Mimimum Bar for Performance Improvement Pull Requests

+Performance improvement checkins have the following minimum requirements (in addition to the above)

+- Performance tests and figures must be given, either in the PR or in the notes associated with the PR.
+PRs without performance figures will be closed with a polite request to please add them.
+- The PR must show a reliable, substantive performance improvement tha justifies the complexity introduced (if any).
+For the compiler, performance improvements of ~1% are of interest.
+For the core library, it will depend on the routine in question.
+For the Visual F# tools, reactivity of the user interface will be of more interest than raw CPU performance.

+#### Mimimum Bar for Bug Fix Pull Requests

+Bug fix PRs have the following minimum requirements

+- There must be a separate tracking bug entry in the public GitHub issues.
+A link should be given in the PR.
+PRs without a matching bug link will be closed with a polite request to please add it.
+- The code changes must be reasonably minimal and as low-churn, non-intrusive as possible.
+Cleanup should be done in separate PRs where possible (see above), and fixes should be as small as possible.
+- Thorough test cases must be included in the PR (unless tests already exist for a failing case).
+PRs without matching tests will be closed with a polite request to please add the tests.
+However, if you need help adding tests, please note this in the description of the change and people will guide you through where to add the tests.

 ###Language Evolution